A Driving Force Timeline

 1968Anna P. Baker’s work is showcased in the Western University Alumni Association’s first art exhibition to focus on a single artist.

-Joyce Wieland: The National Gallery of Canada Holds its First Solo Art Exhibition of Work by a Living Female Canadian Artist
+CANADA: Joyce Wieland, The National Gallery of Canada Holds its First Solo Art Exhibition of Work by a Living Female Canadian Artist

 1971Joyce Wieland’s (1931-1998) 1971 exhibition is the first solo exhibition featuring the work of a living female Canadian artist to be held at the National Gallery of Canada.